Sky Guy Stargazes & Presentations

 Over the thirty five years I’ve spent as an amateur astronomer I have shown thousands of people all the cool things you can see in the sky if you have a decent telescope and know where to point it.
 I’ll never get tired of pointing the scope at some bright star cluster or the planet Saturn and hearing people’s excitement as they exclaim, “It really does have rings!”

-Yet, other than the occasional enthusiast I’d run into, almost nobody at my stargazes has actually looked through a good telescope at the night sky to see the amazing things you find there.
-It’s not really all that surprising though because there’s a lot you have to get together in order to do it.
+Yet, other than the occasional astronomy enthusiast I’d run into, almost nobody at my stargazes has actually looked through a good telescope at the night sky to see the amazing things you find there.
+It’s not really all that surprising to me though because there’s a lot you have to get together in order to do it.
 You have to get some decent gear together, you have to learn the sky well enough to find your way around, you have to learn what kinds of sky objects you can see well with the equipment you have and do a little bit of studying to try and understand what’s going on with whatever it is you might have in your eyepiece tonight.

 People are hungry to see and learn about space and the Cosmos because it makes them feel more connected to a larger ‘something’ but the investment of time and energy is simply too much with people’s busy lifestyles and our penchant for instant gratification these days.